Efficient-Computing-Lab/kubeflow-mlops-architecture/k3s-mlops-installation/ansible_scripts/README.md

 Ansible should be installed in your local machine.
 All the ssh public keys should be also stored in your local machine.
 If this steps are already then installations can be performed successfully.

+All YAML files managed by Ansible contain placeholders that need to be replaced, and the same applies to the hosts file.

 ## Install K3s master

 The first step to install a K3s cluster is to install its master.
 In order to do so you should run the following playbook: